The Wachowskis: Personal lives

 Lilly married Alisa Blasingame in 1991.
 In 2016, Lilly mentioned having a boyfriend.
-In 2019, she said Mickey Ray Mahoney became her partner and moved in with her.
+In 2019, she said Mickey Ray Mahoney was now her partner and that they had moved in together.
 Mahoney is an adjunct professor at the School of the Art Institute of Chicago and a trans man.

 Lana married Thea Bloom in 1993.
 Following the release of The Matrix, Lana began attending the Los Angeles BDSM club The Dungeon, where she met Karin Winslow, who worked there as a dominatrix under the name Ilsa Strix.
 Bloom divorced Lana in 2002 after discovering the relationship.
-Lana and Karin made their first public appearance together at the premier of The Matrix Reloaded in 2003, and married in 2009.
+Lana and Karin made their first public appearance together at the premiere of The Matrix Reloaded in 2003, and married in 2009.
 Winslow is a board member of the Chicago House and Social Service Agency.

 Raised by a "hardcore atheist" father and an "ex-Catholic turned Shamanist" mother, the duo once described their religious beliefs as non-denominational.
 Lana is a vegetarian.
 During the Democratic Party presidential primaries of 2016, The Advocate posted a video message of Lana talking about why she would be supporting Bernie Sanders.